blueneogeo/xtend-async/README.md

 ## Using Stream.async

-A nice feature of the Stream.async function discussed earlier is, that it does this for you.
+A nice feature of the Stream.async function discussed earlier is, that it calls next for you.
 So instead of the code above, you could also write:

 	(1..10000).stream.async [ emailUser	].then [ ... ]